gebhardm/flmdisplay/combined/raspi_setup.md

 > sudo apt-get update && sudo apt-get upgrade

+As always, heed Dogbert's tech advice and do better more than less times a

+> sudo reboot

 ## Installing the database

 As the combined script stores Fluksometer data, a proper database must be installed; in my case it is MySQL.